Thursday, January 26, 2006

 Mike called Margaret Thatcher Reagan's "conservative soulmate" and I couldn't think of a better way to describe their relationship.
 I am posting this picture and a quote of hers from his funeral to set up my last topic.
 "We have lost a great president, a great American, and a great man.
 And I have lost a dear friend."
 Margaret Thatcher was Reagan's soulmate when it came to their belief in freedom.

 His belief in freedom: Peggy Noonan said that Reagan's foreign policy could be boiled down to 3 words: "Peace through strength."
 That sounds a lot like Teddy Roosevelt's famous saying of "Speak softly and carry a big stick."
 If you show strength and resolve and that you mean what you say you sometimes avoid war.
-My husband and I were talking about how the Iranian hostages were released the day Reagan took office.
-I never knew what to make of that and then my husband made an awesome point.
-Iran knew that Reagan wouldn't be a weak appeaser like Jimmy Carter and that he would take action.
-So to avoid the inevitable confrontation they released the hostages.
-Reagan had already demonstrated his strength and it enabled him to avoid a conflict.

 The Reagan doctrine was described like this: "Commitment to support 'those fighting for freedom and against communism wherever we found them.'"